moredure/kinde-go/README.md

 Requires Go 1.24+

+## OAuth 2.0 Flows

+For comprehensive information about OAuth 2.0 flows and how to choose the right flow for your application, see [OAuth 2.0 flows explained](https://kinde.com/learn/authentication/protocols/oauth-flows-explained/).

 ## Authorization Code Flow

 For comprehensive information about the authorization code flow and device authorization flow, see [oauth2/authorization_code/README.md](oauth2/authorization_code/README.md).